ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r2-http-and-rest/README.md

 When you are developing a server, you will be developing an API that enables the frontend to communicate with your server without necessarily knowing the implementation details on your server.
 The most popular API architecture is the REST API.

 ## What is REST?
-REST, or REpresentational State Transfer, is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.
+REST, or **RE**presentational **S**tate **T**ransfer, is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.
 REST-compliant systems, often called RESTful systems, are characterized by how they are stateless and separate the concerns of client and server.
 It means when a RESTful API is called, the server will transfer to the client a representation of the state of the requested resource.

 ### Guiding Principles of REST
-1. **Client–server** – By separating the user interface concerns from the data storage concerns, we improve the portability of the user interface across multiple platforms and improve scalability by simplifying the server components.
+1. **Client–server**: By separating the user interface concerns from the data storage concerns, we improve the portability of the user interface across multiple platforms and improve scalability by simplifying the server components.
-2. **Stateless** – Each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.
+2. **Stateless**: Each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.
 Session state is therefore kept entirely on the client.
-3. **Cacheable** – Cache constraints require that the data within a response to a request be implicitly or explicitly labeled as cacheable or non-cacheable.
+3. **Cacheable**: Cache constraints require that the data within a response to a request be implicitly or explicitly labeled as cacheable or non-cacheable.
 If a response is cacheable, then a client cache is given the right to reuse that response data for later, equivalent requests.
-4. **Uniform interface** – By applying the software engineering principle of generality to the component interface, the overall system architecture is simplified and the visibility of interactions is improved.
+4. **Uniform interface**: By applying the software engineering principle of generality to the component interface, the overall system architecture is simplified and the visibility of interactions is improved.
 In order to obtain a uniform interface, multiple architectural constraints are needed to guide the behavior of components.
 REST is defined by four interface constraints: identification of resources; manipulation of resources through representations; self-descriptive messages; and, hypermedia as the engine of application state.
-5. **Layered system** – The layered system style allows an architecture to be composed of hierarchical layers by constraining component behavior such that each component cannot “see” beyond the immediate layer with which they are interacting.
+5. **Layered system**: The layered system style allows an architecture to be composed of hierarchical layers by constraining component behavior such that each component cannot "see" beyond the immediate layer with which they are interacting.
-6. **Code on demand (optional)** – REST allows client functionality to be extended by downloading and executing code in the form of applets or scripts.
+6. **Code on demand (optional)**: REST allows client functionality to be extended by downloading and executing code in the form of applets or scripts.
 This simplifies clients by reducing the number of features required to be pre-implemented.

 ### Resource
 The key abstraction of information in REST is a resource.
 Any information that can be named can be a resource: a document or image, a temporal service, a collection of other resources, a non-virtual object (e.g. a person), and so on.
 REST uses a resource identifier to identify the particular resource involved in an interaction between components.